moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 Our flagship bounty this year encourages you to build cross-chain with Moonbeam.
 The bounty is open-ended and stackable with other EthDenver bounties.
 We can't wait to see what you build!

 ## Talks, Workshops, and Events ✏️
 - We'd love to meet you at our [dAppy Hour on Friday night, March 1](https://www.eventbrite.com/e/dappy-hour-ethdenver-2024-with-moonbeam-tanssi-subsquid-tickets-790227791597).
 Take a break from coding and enjoy some great food, drinks, and company!
+- Say Hi at the Moonbeam Booth!
+We'd love to meet you.
+The Moonbeam Booth is located at spot 201 - Devtopia.

 ## 🎥 Introducing Moonbeam's 2024 EthDenver Bounty
 In this [bounty introduction video](https://youtu.be/i1tiljpVET0?si=abZR7yaE0wfNrJPV), Kevin reveals Moonbeam's 2024 Bounties including the challenge description, expectations, and prizes.